$410,021Average Value$285Average Price per Sq Ft26Homes For Sale

 an experienced agent in this area.

-Over one acre of riverfront property on the Cumberland River.
-Soil mapping completed for septic permit.
+Over half an acre of riverfront property on the Cumberland River.
+Soil mapping completed for septic permit, permitted for 1 bedroom.
 Ideal for building your weekend getaway or bringing your camper for a long weekend retreat.
 Although no dock is permitted, you can enjoy fishing right off the bank.

-Over half an acre of riverfront property on the Cumberland River.
-Soil mapping completed for septic permit.
+Over one acre of riverfront property on the Cumberland River.
+Soil mapping completed for septic permit, permitted for 1 bedroom.
 Ideal for building your weekend getaway or bringing your camper for a long weekend retreat.
 Although no dock is permitted, you can enjoy fishing right off the bank.

 Living near the heart of a small town has always been exciting~newly built townhomes that are not your contractor grade homes~open floorplan on main floor~no carpet for easy maintenance~covered patio area~beautiful aesthetics~granite counters in kitchen and baths~Master suite with trey ceiling and a full bath with double vanities and combo tub/ shower~Walk-in closet in master suite~extra closet